mcginkel/amdatu-kubernetes-deployer/readme.md

 the [Nginx controller](https://github.com/kubernetes/ingress/tree/master/controllers/nginx), because the Deployer uses some Nginx specific features at the moment; other controllers might work as well but are not supported).
 How the Ingress Controller is exposed to the internet depends on environment: on cloud providers you probably want to expose it with the cloud specific loadbalancer, on other environments it might be enough to expose it with a NodePort service.

 *Note: earlier versions of the Deployer used a custom setup of a HAProxy Loadbalancer and more Amdatu Kubernetes components for dynamic reconfiguration of HAProxy.
-That setup was deprecated in favour of using K8s native Ingresses and the Nginx Ingress Controller, and the corresponsing code will be removed soonish!*
+That setup was deprecated in favour of using K8s native Ingresses and the Nginx Ingress Controller.*

 ## Usage